honestbank/kp/docs/docs/middlewares/custom-middleware.md

 ---

 # Write your own
-There could be cases that we've not covered in kp.
+There could be cases that we've not covered in KP.
 In those scenarios you can write your own middleware.
 It's very easy.

 All Middlewares implement the interface `Middleware[*kafka.Message, error]`, so that's all we have to do.